Drawing for Beginners in 14 Steps

 While drawing, keep comparing the lightest value on your drawing with the lightest spot on the object, and adjust the drawing as needed.
 Similarly, keep comparing the darkest areas as well.

-Squint often and continuously look at your drawing and comparing, assess each area of the drawing in relation the others, to achieve correct value variations.
+Squint often and keep comparing, assess each area of the drawing in relation the others, to achieve correct value variations.
 Always keep checking for accuracy.
 This is a great way to develop drawing and observation skills.

 Role of Value in Composition